yiruiwang091/COLX_523_Projects/documentation/project_proposal.md

 **Reasons:**

-- **Suitable for non-expert corpus browsers:** familiar everyday products and concrete scenario-based language of reviews make the corpus intuitive and easy for non-experts to browse, search, and understand without technical background.
+- **Suitable for non-expert corpus browsers:** familiar everyday products and concrete scenario-based language of reviews make the corpus intuitive and easy for non-experts to browse, search, and understand without a technical background.
-- **Strong for attribute-level sentiment modeling:** reviews naturally talk in attribute phrases that are easy to label and model, e.g. durability, ease of setup, size/space, weight/portability, weather resistance, comfort, value, build quality, design, reliability.
+- **Strong for attribute-level sentiment modeling:** reviews naturally talk in attribute phrases that are easy to label and model, e.g., durability, ease of setup, size/space, weight/portability, weather resistance, comfort, value, build quality, design, reliability.

 **Filtering procedure:**